wang-h/Hieralign/README.md

     make

 ## Usage
-Run `Hieralign` to see a list of command line options.
+Run `Hieralign -h` to see a list of command line options.
 There are 3 ways to use `Hieralign`:

 1. as a normal word aligner: